emolaus/RPi3Setup/README.md

 Power off with sudo shutdown -h now
 Scan network with mac: sudo nmap -sn 192.168.0/24

-nano /etc/crontab och sedan sudo service cron restart
+Wrote script bin/resetwlan which is called every 5 min to check if we need to restart wlan.
+To schedule: nano /etc/crontab followed by sudo service cron restart

+Wrote script bin/onstartup which I added to /etc/rc.local.
+The idea is to start a tmux session to get all stuff visible when logging in with ssh.

 Added new user (in sudo group),
 Remove pi from ssh config,